shivayb1987/TreeViewRenderer/README.md

-# Redux Tree View Example
+# React Redux Tree View Example
+It will render the tree structure and lets you search the nodes.

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).